 What support is provided with a license?

-Licensees receive email support for all software bugs and any issues with CapeSym templates, as well as the latest releases of the software, templates (device models), examples, and documentation.
+Licensees receive email support for all software bugs and any issues with CapeSym templates (input files), as well as the latest releases of the software, device models, examples, and documentation.

 Which license manager is used?